bertiewooster/bertiewooster.github.io/draft-posts/2022-03-26-survey-pipeline-3.md

-# Rating Survey Beginning to End, Part 2: Import and analyze data
+# Rating Survey Beginning to End, Part 3: Publish the results on GitHub Pages

 # Free tools for survey creation, analysis, and publishing results